Positional $\omega$-regular languages: Introduction

 \subsection{Context: Strategy complexity in infinite duration games}

 We study games in which two antagonistic players, that we call Eve and Adam, take turns in moving a token along the edges of a given (potentially infinite) edge-coloured directed graph.
-Vertices of the graph are partitioned into those belonging to Eve and those belonging to Adam; when the token lands in a vertex, it is the owner of this vertex who chooses where to move next.
+Vertices of the graph are partitioned between Eve and Adam; when the token reaches a vertex, its owner chooses where to move next.
 This interaction goes on in a non-terminating mode, producing an infinite path in the graph called a "play".
 The winner of such a play is determined according to a language of infinite sequences of colours~$W$, called the "objective" of the game; plays producing a sequence of colours in~$W$ are winning for Eve, and plays that do not satisfy the "objective"~$W$ are winning for the opponent Adam.

-One of the central applications of "games" on graphs is the problem of reactive synthesis: given a system interacting with its environment and a formal specification, we want to obtain a controller for the system ensuring that the specification is met.
+One of the central applications of "games" on graphs is the problem of reactive synthesis: given a system interacting with its environment and a formal specification, we aim to design a controller that guarantees the specification is met.
 The interaction between the system and the environment can be modelled as a game where a winning strategy corresponds to a correct implementation of a controller~\cite{BL69Strategies,Thomas95SynthesisGames, BloemCJ2018Handbook}.

 In this context, a crucial parameter is the complexity of "strategies" required by the players to "play optimally".
-Games admitting simple strategies are both easier to solve algorithmically, and the controllers obtained for them can be represented succinctly.
+Games admitting simple strategies are both easier to solve algorithmically, and the controllers obtained for them can be represented succinctly~\cite{BL69Strategies}.